rufetisr/GpaCalculator/README.md

     * Calculate your GPA: Just enter your points, credits and subject, and you’re good to go.
     * Save your grades: Keep track of your grades and revise them later.
     * Language Options: Switch between English, Russian, and Azerbaijani easily.
+    * Email Verification: To make sure your email is legit, you’ll get a verification link.
+You can log in only after verifying your email.

 * 🚀 Tech Stack:
     * Frontend: